influxdata/telegraf/plugins/aggregators/basicstats/README.md

 # BasicStats Aggregator Plugin

-The BasicStats aggregator plugin gives count, diff, max, min, mean, non_negative_diff, sum, s2(variance), stdev for a set of values, last and first, emitting the aggregate every `period` seconds.
+This plugin computes basic statistics such as counts, differences, minima, maxima, mean values, non-negative differences etc. for a set of metrics and emits these statistical values every `period`.

+⭐ Telegraf v1.5.0
+💻 all

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->